ErpNetDocs/tech/modules/logistics/logistics-common-module-concepts/goods-cost/original-cost-calculation/calculating-cost-for-produced-products.md

 ## Issue And Receipt Balance

 Similarly to Store Transfers and Sales, there is a receipt limitation in the production - it cannot exceed the issue.
-Unlike Store Transfers and Sales, the validation is a bit more complicated because the product in the issue transactions is different from the product in the receipt transaction.
+Unlike Store Transfers and Sales, the validation is a bit more complicated because the product in the issue transactions is different from the product in the receipt transactions.
 The materials are not the same as the produced product.

 As a result, the total quantities of issue and receipt transactions cannot be compared directly.